Breast Augmentation Surgery Using Fat Transfer

 What type of breast augmentation surgery is right for me

 A detailed examination will help delineate the best breast augmentation surgery for you.
-The goal of a breast augmentation surgery is to create an aesthetic breast with the size, shape, and projection that is desired by the patient.
-The decision the type of breast augmentation surgery is dependent on the patient’s anatomy and the ultimate desired outcome.
+The goal of breast augmentation surgery is to create an aesthetic breast with the size, shape, and projection that is desired by the patient.
+The decision of the type of breast augmentation surgery is dependent on the patient’s anatomy and the ultimate desired outcome.

-During your consultation, measurements of the breasts are used as a starting point to recommend a surgery and in-office sizing and digital three-dimensional computer simulations are used to help guide your choices and determine if a breast augmentation surgery using your own fat is right for you
+During your consultation, measurements of the breasts are used as a starting point to recommend surgery and in-office sizing and digital three-dimensional computer simulations are used to help guide your choices and determine if a breast augmentation surgery using your own fat is right for you

 Recovery from breast augmentation surgery with fat

 Patients do well after breast augmentation surgery with fat.
 In contrast with traditional breast implant surgery, the pain of recovery is focused more on the harvest locations – the belly, waist, flanks, legs, and back.
-Patients are asked avoid sleeping on their chest for 4 weeks to avoid pressure on the breasts.
-Exercise can start at about 1 week with return to full activity by 4 weeks.
+Patients are asked to avoid sleeping on their chest for 4 weeks to avoid pressure on the breasts.
+Exercise can start at about 1 week with a return to full activity by 4 weeks.
 The final results are usually seen at about 3 months.